leoneckert/deceit-board/README.md

 ## How it works

-The deceit board (in its first iteration) uses a Teensy board running Arduino code and a ps/2 keyboard input.
+The deceit board (in its first iteration) uses a [Teensy](https://www.pjrc.com/store/teensy32.html) board running Arduino code and a [PS/2 keyboard input](https://www.adafruit.com/products/1136).
 It receives and processes signals from an external keyboard before it passes them on to the computer.

 ![Deceit Board](https://github.com/leoneckert/deceit-board/blob/master/deceit_board.jpg)